- Display all bibliography

 Extra packages

-The LaTeX ecosystem provides a variety of extra packages that are not available in the basic distribution of 'thesis'.
+The LaTeX ecosystem provides a variety of extra packages that are not available in our Docker image.
 Should a required package be missing, see http://www.ctan.org/.
 Consultation of the manuals of these packages is strongly encouraged.

 Local installation